 Visitors to these areas are often greeted by inconspicuous signage and understated recreational features.

-Straddling State Road 40 and the roadside hamlets of Astor and Volusia, Lake George State Forest encompasses almost 21,000 acres with 3.5 miles of frontage on the St. John’s River south of Lake George, Florida’s second largest lake.
+Straddling State Road 40 and the roadside hamlets of Astor and Volusia in Volusia County, Lake George State Forest encompasses almost 21,000 acres with 3.5 miles of frontage on the St. John’s River south of Lake George, Florida’s second largest lake.

 A shady primitive campground nearby has picnic tables, fire rings but not much else.